Behram-Khan-1/Breakout-Game-1/README.md

 - Ball physics with bounce logic
 - Brick collision & destruction
 - Multiple lives
-- Score tracking
+- Score tracking with paddle getting smaller every 5 score
-- Game over and restart handling
+- Game over and restart handling, ball goes to paddle and we press space to launch it again

 ---